 Visiting a cemetery may seem like a strange thing to do when you’re travelling (unless you’re in Paris that is) but the cemetery in Recoleta isn’t an ordinary cemetery.
 Inside its neo-classical gates you’ll find graves of some of Argentina’s most important people such as Eva Peron (Evita), the First Lady of Argentina from 1946 who has a very interesting story.
 Amongst the Greek columns and surprising architecture are some of the city’s most interesting stories.
 To find out more about the history of Recoleta cemetery take a tour of the area.

 Argentina is known for its steaks and wine which are a huge part of the culture.
-Dine like the locals do especially in the Palermo area where you’ll find amazing restaurants.
-Bear in mind that most people don’t eat until after 10pm.
+Dine like the locals do in the Palermo area where you’ll find amazing restaurants such as La Cabrera with 24 different cuts of beef.
+Bear in mind that most people don’t eat until after 10pm so check opening times for restaurants if you prefer to dine earlier.
+N.b.
+If meat isn’t part of your diet you can also find vegan restaurants in the city.
+Sacro in central Palermo offers dishes such as sweet potato ravioli and activated charcoal empanada (a twist on this traditional dish).

 7. Go on a Buenos Aires Bar Crawl

 Buenos Aires is the place to come to party.
 If you are a party solo and a social butterfly then you’ll love the nightlife.
-Palermo, Recoleta and San Telmo are where you’ll find the bars and vibrant nightlife.
-If you can wait until 11pm to go out (coming from England we usually come home at that time), then BA is for you.
+Palermo, Recoleta and San Telmo are where you’ll find cool bars and vibrant nightlife.
+If you're a night owl and want to visit the hottest clubs then Buenos Aires won't disappoint.
 If you don’t feel comfortable going out alone then find a pub crawl to join instead.
+They offer free drinks within the price and you've got a ready-made group of people to experience the nightlife with.
+The Buenos Aires Pub Crawl even offers free pizza (perfect!)

 8. Lose Yourself in a Library

 If you love literature or just want to escape the crowds and get some peace and quiet, Buenos Aires has some very cool literacy cafes to hang out in.
 You can’t get more stunning than El Ateneo Grand Splendid, a former theatre with palacio decor, now a stunning bookstore.
 Enjoy some live piano music whilst having a coffee in the city’s most beautiful bookstore.
-Just don’t forget to browse the books!
+Just don’t forget to browse the books.
+El Ateneo is open from 9am until 10pm daily and until 12am on Fridays and Saturdays.
+On Sundays it opens at 12pm instead of 9am.

 Accommodation in Buenos Aires

 The choice for hostels is mind-blowing in Buenos Aires.
 I stayed at Eco Pampa in Palermo which was huge!
-It was a bit of a party hostel so if you prefer a quiet hostel I wouldn’t recommend staying here on the weekends.
-But for social butterflies it’s great.
+It was a bit of a party hostel so if you prefer a quiet hostel I wouldn’t recommend staying here on the weekends, but for social butterflies it’s great.
+Read my review of Eco Pampa.
+From hostels, hotels to home stays there is plenty of accommodation to choose from.
+You can even stay at an Airbnb.
+Save $20 off your first Airbnb stay.
+Click on the link below to find the best accommodation for you.

-Is Argentina good for solos?
-I have only seen Buenos Aires but I can definitely say yes.
+Is Buenos Aires good for solos?
+I can definitely say yes.
 I stayed in Palermo which felt extremely safe but don’t forget that the locals like to party so you may encounter a few wandering around the streets in the early hours.

 N.b.
 This article contains some affiliate links.
 These are of no extra charge to you and Girl about the Globe donates 10% of all affiliate sales to War Child, protecting children in war zones.